Things to Do in Marrakech – A Local Guide’s Real View

 How many days do you need in Marrakech?

-Two days are enough to see the main highlights, three days allow a comfortable pace, and four or more days are ideal if you plan a day trip to the Atlas Mountains or Agafay Desert.
+Two days are enough to see the main highlights, three days allow a more comfortable pace, and four or more days are ideal if you also want a day trip to the Atlas Mountains or Agafay.

 Is Marrakech safe for tourists?

 Marrakech is generally safe for tourists, especially in the main areas.
-Like any busy city, visitors should stay aware of their surroundings, watch their belongings, and avoid empty streets late at night.
+Like any busy city, it is important to stay aware of your surroundings, watch your belongings, and avoid very quiet streets late at night.

 What is the best time to visit Jemaa el-Fna?

-The best time to visit Jemaa el-Fna is late afternoon and evening, when the square becomes lively with food stalls, performers, and a unique local atmosphere.
+The best time to visit Jemaa el-Fna is late afternoon and evening, when the square becomes more alive with food stalls, performers, and changing light.

 Is it better to stay in the Medina or outside it?